bozhenaluskavets/EK-blog-server/README.md

 - <user> link whick contains user first and lat name and leads to user page
 - Logout - link with log user out.

-user page should contain user data in read only mode.
+User Profile Page should contain user data like: user name, password, avatar, email, age, etc. Please add ability to update this data.
+And ability to select another avatar.
+User should be able to update only its own profile page.

 Login request: